bsorgo/beegl/node-red/beegl_server/README.md

   - use/install any other MQTT 3.1.1 compatible MQTT server

   Don't forget to secure access with username and password.
 Unfortunately current version of BeeGl Broker supports only usecure MQTT communication.

 2. MongoDB
   - Install MongoDB - [Install MongoDB](https://docs.mongodb.com/manual/installation/).
 Or
   - use existing MongoDB DB instance(s)
-  - using mongodb CLI or other administrative tool create MongoDB user and database.
+  - Using mongodb CLI or other db administrative tool create MongoDB user and database.
 In our case both user and database are named beegl.
 	```
 	use beegl
 	db.createUser(